What are wetlands?

-In 1971, representatives from 18 nations including Australia met in the Iranian city of Ramsar to sign the Convention on Wetlands of International Importance especially as Waterfowl Habitat, known as the Ramsar Convention.
+In 1971, representatives from 18 nations including Australia met in the Iranian city of Ramsar to sign the Convention on Wetlands of International Importance, known as the Ramsar Convention.

 The Ramsar Convention aims to stop wetlands being lost across the world, and to conserve and manage the remaining wetlands we have.
 The convention also lists wetlands that are so valuable they are considered international treasures.
 They support large numbers of waterbirds and/or threatened species, exhibit other biodiversity or have unusual and precious landscapes.